 Another definition used to describe the honeymoon period is when the child has a daily insulin dose in units that is less than half their weight in kilograms.
 For us Americans, that means hitting the internet to first convert pounds into kilograms.
 For example, a 120 lb child has a weight of about 54 kilograms.
 If the child is taking less than 27 units of insulin daily (27 is half of 54), then he/she would be considered in partial remission (or experiencing a honeymoon).

 One of the newest definitions of partial remission (and takes a little more time to calculate) was proposed by Dr. Henrik B. Mortensen at the Glostrup University Hospital in Denmark.
 Their method is called IDAA1C which stands for insulin dose-adjusted A1C.
 This is a mathematical formula that first calculates the daily dose of insulin in units per kilogram for the child and multiplies this by 4, and then adding this to the child's A1C%.
 Yes, I know I lost you on that, but here's an example to make it easier to undersand.
 My son has a weight of 124 lbs which is about 56 kilograms.
 He takes about 12 units of insulin daily including his nightime Lantis.
 Bringing out the calculator, we are going to divide the 12 units by 56 kilograms.
 So, we type in 12, press the divide symbol and then hit 56.
 This gives us the decimal 0.47.
 Next, we multipy .47 x 4 and get 1.8.
 The final step is to add this 1.8 to his last A1C of 5.5 which gives us a score of 7.3.
 Since anything less than 9 is considered partial remission, we can say that my son Alan is still in his honeymoon (or partial remission) after having diabetes for 10 months.
 This latest definition for partial remission is a little more difficult to calculate but is said to be more accurate at predicting actual insulin production.
 How long does the honeymoon last?
-Only 25% of those who were able to reach the honeymoon are still there after 12 months, so, if your child makes it to 12 months and is still in partial-remission, you won the lottery and are doing something right so congratulations!
+Only 25% of those who reached the honeymoon at all are still there after 12 months, so, if your child makes it to 12 months and is still in partial-remission, you won the lottery and are doing something right so congratulations!